mikecroucher/awesome-MATLAB/README.md

 ## Optimization

-* [Manopt](https://www.manopt.org/) Toolboxes for optimization on manifolds and matrices.
+* [Manopt](https://www.manopt.org/) Free toolboxes for optimization on manifolds and matrices.

 ## Statistics